 - Mid-State is responding to subpoenas, court orders, or any other legal process.

 - Mid-State finds it necessary to protect and defend the legal rights and/or property of Mid-State.

 Mid-State does not actively share personal information about students gathered through web servers or via forms.
 Because Mid-State is a public institution, some information collected from MyMSTC, and student data forms may be subject to the Open Records Law.
 This means that while information is not actively shared, in some cases the college may be compelled by law to release directory information regarding students.
 The College collects student social security numbers, to provide student financial aid and to provide data to the State of Wisconsin for state grant and accountability reporting purposes.

 Mid-State is also required to share student information, including social security numbers, with the State of Wisconsin and the United States Government for purposes of receiving aid for programs and funding for the College or for the purposes of federal student aid.
 Sharing of this information is permitted under state and federal statute.

-Mid-State will also share directory information regarding students with educational partners for purposes of promoting educational programs.
+Mid-State Technical College does not release directory information to outside entities for commercial, marketing, or solicitation purposes.
+Mid-State may share directory information with educational partners for purposes of promoting educational programs..

 Opt Out from Sharing of Information